 The only time you should take out the batteries is when you're putting new ones in the alarm.
 Units that contain 9-volt batteries and backup batteries should get a fresh battery every six months.
 Many smoke alarm manufacturers and fire safety associations recommend changing the batteries on the same day you reset your clock in accordance with Daylight Savings Time.
-There is usually no need to replace a 10-year battery should basically not be replaced because the unit itself is designed to last only 10 years.
+There is usually no need to replace a 10-year battery because the units themselves last only 10 years.
 Install a replacement smoke alarm instead.

 Whenever you take the battery out of an alarm to replace it, immediately install the new battery before you have the chance to forget.
 Leaving the battery out of an alarm puts you in danger in case there is an actual fire.
 When you replace the battery, make sure it's securely in place or that the battery drawer is closed fully.
 Press the test button to make certain it is working.
 If your smoke alarm is chirping even after a battery change and a cleaning, replace the entire unit.
 It could be old or faulty, which also puts your family at risk if it doesn't go off when there's a fire.